Ftkhan717/Meeting-notes/Oktopods.md

 ### Familiar with Oktopods:

-* You will get more familiar with Oktopods as you start working in it and when you will be assigned with tasks you will understand it then.
+* You will get more familiar with Oktopods as you start working in it and when you will be assigned with tasks you will understand it deeply then.